mamathaetikyala/python-api-challenge/README.md

 python-api-challenge

 # WeatherPy/VacationPy

-Weatherpy : Analyze weather from equator to poles. like Max.Temperatures, Humidity, Cloudiness and Wind Speeds
+WeatherPy : Analyze weather from equator to poles. like Max.Temperatures, Humidity, Cloudiness and Wind Speeds

-Vacationpy: Find Cities with ideal condition for a vacation and find suitable hotels with in 10000 meteres of the city.
+VacationPy: Find Cities with ideal condition for a vacation and find suitable hotels with in 10000 meteres of the city.

 # Project Title